 Mention the term “trusted computing” in the halls of Microsoft ten years ago, and you were probably talking about the connections between computers on a network, and their ability to communicate with each other.
 Today, the networking you might be talking about could as easily involve people and businesses connecting through computers on the Web.

-A Microsoft patent application published yesterday describes a system which could aggregate information from a wide variety of resources, and mash them together for others to view before they make an online purchase, or agree to connect to someone they don’t know over a social network.
+A Microsoft patent application published yesterday describes a system that could aggregate information from a wide variety of resources, and mash them together for others to view before making an online purchase, or agree to connect to someone they don’t know over a social network.

 This reputation mashup system could enable people about to make an online purchase to learn more about a vendor, such as endorsements from past buyers, reviews from sites and systems that rate merchants, and other aggregated reputation data.

 When invited to become “friends” with someone on a social network, the reputation mashup could also be used to learn more about the person who extended the invitation.